Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
-- [target 1.7.1] MISSING FEATURE (cimddwc): A shortcut key to bring selection to front or send to back
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.